saucelabs/sauce-docs/docs/mobile-apps/automated-testing/supported-devices.md

 If you need...

-* Breadth of device types for panel/compatibility testing
+* A breadth of device types for panel/compatibility testing
 * To replicate an issue to match exact model as reported
 * Pixel-perfect display testing
 * To test hardware dependencies like CPU, memory, display, GPS